Complications of long-term contraceptive therapy. Consequences of refusing contraception. The pill may affect fertility

 CONCLUSIONS

-Despite the fact that the absolute risks of stroke and heart attack associated with the use of hormonal contraceptives are low, the risk was increased from 0.9 to 1.7 when using drugs containing ethinyl estradiol at a dose of 20 μg and from 1.2 to 2.3 - with the use of drugs containing ethinylestradiol in a dose of 30-40 mcg, with a relatively small difference in risk depending on the type of progestogen included in the composition.
+Although the absolute risks of stroke and heart attack associated with hormonal contraceptives are low, the risk increased from 0.9 to 1.7 with products containing 20 mcg ethinyl estradiol and from 1.2 to 2.3 with using drugs containing ethinyl estradiol in a dose of 30-40 mcg, with a relatively small difference in risk depending on the type of progestogen included in the composition.

-WoltersKluwerHealth is a leading provider of qualified health information.
+WoltersKluwerHealth is a leading provider of expert health information.

 HenneloreRott - German doctor